Azure/Communication/README.md

 We appreciate your feedback and energy helping us improve our services.
 [Please let us know if you are satisfied with ACS through this survey](https://microsoft.qualtrics.com/jfe/form/SV_4HMWolQyyLyeX77).

 If you'd like to submit feature requests please submit them to our [board on Azure UserVoice](https://feedback.azure.com/forums/934536-azure-communication-services).

-## Feature Roadmap
-[Our roadmap](roadmap.md) communicates features currently in development (private preview) and on-going priorities for extending the scope of Azure Communication Services.
-It will continue to evolve based on market changes and customer feedback, so please note that the plans outlined here are not exhaustive or guaranteed.
-We welcome your feedback on the roadmap.

-A project view of the roadmap is [also available here](https://github.com/Azure/Communication/projects/1).
-Major updates to Azure Communication Services and other Azure services are available at [https://azure.microsoft.com/updates/](https://azure.microsoft.com/updates/).

 ## SDKs